In essence, Aryn is a herbal medicine-maker.

 One product that Aryn makes specific to the warmer months is Sweet Song’s Poison Ivy Remedy.
 She has been making Poison Ivy salve for over 10 years now, and it is among Sweet Song’s most popular products.
 Aryn is fascinated by the medicines used by First Nations peoples.
 She has become somewhat of an expert in treating the rashes caused by poison ivy, oak and sumac.
 There are several plants which were traditionally used by the First Nations people and Aryn continues to work with and learn more about them each year.

-Among Sweet Song’s favourite fall and winter products (although it is useful year round) is the Elder Berry Elixir.
+Among Sweet Song’s favourite fall and winter products (although it is useful year round) is the Elder Berry Syrup.
 Useful in the treatment of colds and flu and can be used as a preventative and once a cold or flu has come on.
 Aryn also makes a Cold & Flu tea, as well as a number of other tinctures, balms, and salves designed principally for those illnesses common to our colder months.

 If the seasons sometimes dictate what Aryn makes, so do people.
 Eczema is a growing health issue for more and more people.
 To meet this need she has crafted a salve, oil, and a soap which deal specifically with the symptoms of eczema, although, as a herbalist, Aryn believes that the root cause of eczema is internal, and probably has to do, above all, with diet and life-style.
 Nonetheless, Sweet Song’s Eczema Salve, made with elder flowers, calendula, viola, slippery elm bark, marshmallow, and chickweed, is useful for dealing with the red rash and itchiness associated with eczema and other skin problems.